Kordylewski cloud: Exploration

-In October 1991, the Hiten spacecraft executed a looping halo trajectory around the lunar point; it then executed a similar looping trajectory around the lunar point in January 1992.
-Hiten was en route to the Moon as a part of its extended mission, but the excursions to the lunar and points were planned to search for the Kordylewski clouds using its Munich Dust Counter (MDC) instrument.
+In October 1991, the Hiten spacecraft took a looping halo trajectory around the lunar point.
+It then took a similar looping trajectory around the lunar point in January 1992.
+Hiten was en route to the Moon as a part of its extended mission, but the encounters with the lunar and points were planned to search for the Kordylewski clouds using its Munich Dust Counter (MDC) instrument.
 No increase in dust impact rates were detected, though this could be due to the MDC's insensitivity to low-velocity dust impacts or from Hiten missing the clouds entirely.

 Proposed missions

-Exploration of the Kordylewski clouds was suggested as early as 1963 by Arvydas Kliore, proposing either a flyby or rendezvous mission.
-At the International Electric Propulsion Conference in 1988, Keith Ryden and collaborators proposed a rendezvous mission to the Kordylewski clouds using ion propulsion.
-Such a spacecraft would weigh a total of 300 kg, of which 60 kg would be xenon propellant.
-The probe would be parked in low-Earth orbit, before continuously raising its orbit in a spiral trajectory and rendezvousing with the cloud.
-In 1997, N. S. Moeed and J. C. Zarnecki proposed reactivating the Giotto spacecraft, an ESA probe originally designed to flyby and study Halley's comet, for an extended mission intercepting the cloud.
+Exploration of the Kordylewski clouds was suggested as early as 1963 by Arvydas Kliore, who proposed either a flyby or rendezvous mission.
+A team led by Keith Ryden put forth a rendezvous mission using ion propulsion at the International Electric Propulsion Conference in 1988 using a 300 kg spacecraft.
+After parking in low Earth orbit, the probe would continuously raise its orbit in a spiral trajectory and rendezvousing with the cloud.
+In 1997, N. S. Moeed and J. C. Zarnecki proposed reactivating the Giotto spacecraft, an ESA probe originally designed to flyby and study Halley's Comet, for an extended mission intercepting the cloud.
 Though some of its instruments were damaged by dust impacts whilst travelling through Halley's coma, the proposal sought to use its Dust Impact Detector System to study the cloud.
 Giotto was set for its second encounter with Earth on 1 July 1999.
 The proposal called for a correction burn six months before encounter to deflect the spacecraft towards the cloud.
-Approaching at a velocity of about 3.4 km/s, Giotto would traverse the cloud in just under three hours.
+Approaching at a velocity of about 3.4 km/s, Giotto would have traversed the cloud in just under three hours.
 Giotto was not reactivated for its second Earth encounter.

 In 2021, a team of researchers led by Peng Wang proposed a coordinated space- and ground-based observation campaign for the Kordylewski clouds.
 After injection into a highly eccentric orbit, the spacecraft would conduct multiple flybys of both Kordylewski clouds, sampling them with a dust counter.
 Ground-based observations could be used to guide the spacecraft toward the clouds' locations.
-A lunar flyby is then executed, setting the spacecraft to the point.
-After rendezvousing with the point, it enters a halo orbit, further exploring the cloud's structure and dynamics.
+A lunar flyby would be executed, setting the spacecraft to the point.
+After rendezvousing with the point, it would enter a halo orbit, further exploring the cloud's structure and dynamics.

 Due to their dynamical stability, the points have attracted attention for their potential to support space infrastructure for both civilian and military applications.
 However, the same mechanisms that trap dust in the Kordylewski clouds can also trap artificial space debris, potentially leading to a hazardous space environment within the clouds in the future.
-In contrast, the risk of collision from natural debris in the Kordylewski clouds appears to be low.
-Modelling from researchers Nathan R. Boone and Robert A. Battinger in 2021 concluded that the likelihood of a Kordylewski cloud particle substantially threatening a spacecraft is 9.702×10^-9%.
+However, modelling done by Nathan R. Boone and Robert A. Battinger in 2021 showed that the likelihood of a collision from Kodylewski cloud debris is very low.